Robust estimation of polyserial correlation coefficients: A density power divergence approach: Polyserial correlation

 \subsection{Point polyserial correlation}

 In addition to the correlation between the observed~$X$ and the latent~$\eta$, one might also be interested in the correlation between~$X$ and the observed ordinal~$Y$.
 The correlation between the observed~$X$ and~$Y$ is known as \emph{point polyserial correlation}.
 In order to identify the desired point polyserial correlation $\cor{X}{Y}$, one needs to assign a numerical interpretation to the~$r$ answer categories of~$Y$, that is, introduce a \emph{scoring system}.
-Recall that we assume that~$Y$ takes values in the set $\Y = \{1,2,\dots, r\}$, where the elements in~$\Y$ need not admit a numerical interpretation.
-Assigning a scoring system introduces a numeric meaning to each response category.
-We refer to \citet{fernandez2020}, \citet{ivanova2001}, and \citet[][pp.~340--341]{olsson1982} for discussions of different scoring systems.

-We temporarily drop the assumption that the response set of~$Y$ is given by adjacent integers $1,2,\dots,r$, and instead assume that $\Y = \{y_1,y_2,\dots,y_r\}$, where the response options $-\infty < y_1 < y_2 < \cdots < y_r <+\infty$ are real-valued \emph{and} admit a numerical interpretation.
-As such, there is a particular scoring system associated with the response options.
-Then, under the polyserial model at a parameter vector~$\Btheta$, the marginal probability of the~$j$-th response option,~$y_j$, is given by
+Given a scoring system, the point polyserial correlation coefficient $\tilde{\rho} = \cor{X}{Y}$ is identified by the polyserial model and can be estimated by using estimates of the polyserial model parameters~$\Btheta$.
+We provide details in Appendix~\ref{app:pointpolyserial}.